We are delighted to invite European Freedom Network

 We look forward to seeing you there!

-When: Monday 16 October, 7pm until Friday 20 October.
-We finish with breakfast on 20 October after a celebratory dinner.
+When: Monday 16 October, 7pm until Thursday 19 October.
+We finish with a celebratory dinner on Thursday at 7:30 pm.

 Where: The conference will be held in Berlin, Germany at:Evangelisch-Freikirchliche Gemeinde Berlin-Schöneberg Hauptstraße 125 A, 10827 Berlin